CORNWALL ONLINE PARISH CLERKS - helping bring the past alive

 Photographs of the Parish Church

-by Donna M Faull
+by Donna M Faull, click thumbnails to enlarge

 For information about, and contact details for, the current parish council please see this website.

-Information can be found at COCP (the Cornwall Online Census Project), which is complete for 1841 to 1891 and has been verified, FreeCen at Rootsweb, which has a very good search engine and information from COCP, as well as GenUKI, which has more reference information and alternate resources.
+Information can be found at COCP (the Cornwall Online Census Project), which is complete for 1841 to 1891 and has been verified, FreeCen at Rootsweb, which has a very good search engine and information from COCP, as well as GenUKI, which has more reference information and alternative resources.

 Baptism, Marriage and Burial Registers from 1538 have survived, but unfortunately the earliest are in very poor condition.
 Look ups are available.
 For further Parish Register information and other resources, please see our online searchable database (C-PROP), which is updated frequently, and GenUKI.
 The C-PROP parish coverage page is here.